Supreme Court Pick Matters To State Lawmakers, Too. Especially On Abortion

 One issue state lawmakers may find most significant is reproductive rights and how Kavanaugh responds to questions regarding Roe v.
 Wade, the 1973 ruling that gave women the constitutional right to choose abortion.

-Republican Sen. Susan Collins from Maine says Kavanaugh told her that he views the landmark abortion rights ruling as "settled law."
+Maine Republican Sen. Susan Collins says Kavanaugh told her that he views the landmark abortion rights ruling as "settled law."

 But exactly what that means is up for interpretation, and an overturning, or weakening, of Roe could give states first say in how to regulate abortion.